A bass angler’s paradise that also harbors abundant populations of trout and salmon, Lake Berryessa ranks among California’s finest fishing lakes.

 The Narrows is arguably the best area for spots though, with lots of the steep, rocky cover that they love, and easy routes of travel between deep and shallow water.

 Spotted bass frequently cohabitate with smallmouths in the Narrows, and a few largemouths are often in the vicinity too, making it probably the best place on the lake to catch all three in a single outing.

 If you get hooked on these fish, find more spotted bass lakes in California.

 You’ll find additional ideas of how to catch all of these three species in our Bass Fishing: Simple Techniques and Tips.

 Kokanee are a landlocked sockeye salmon that are widely stocked in California’s large, deep man-made lakes.

 In some of those lakes, kokanee salmon don’t amount to much.
 They tend to proliferate in large numbers, but end up stunted, seldom exceeding 10 or 12 inches in length.

 In some cases, they are even smaller and provide forage for big bass and trout, and little else.

 But Lake Berryessa is one of the few lakes where “kokes” reach sizes up to 18 inches, or 2 pounds.
-And they do so in great numbers, making this arguably the best lake in the state for kokanee fishing.
+And they do so in great numbers, making this arguably among the best lakes in California for kokanee fishing.